NCERT Exemplar Class 11 Maths Solutions Chapter 10 Straight Lines

 Answer:

-Now the foot of perpendicular from origin on the line (i) is the point of intersection of lines (i) and ii
+Now the foot of a perpendicular from the origin on the line (i) is the point of intersection of lines (i) and ii

-So, to find its locus we have to eliminate the variable a and b
+So, to find its locus, we have to eliminate the variables a and b

 x2+y2=c2